base/commerce-payments/docs/TokenCollectors.md

 ### [`OperatorRefundCollector`](../src/collectors/OperatorRefundCollector.sol)
 **Use case**: Operator-funded refunds
 - Pulls refund funds from operator's balance
+- Uses standard ERC-20 approval from operator to collector
 - Basic implementation example of modularizing the source of refund liquidity